Skip to content

 Finding fully accredited and legitimate educational resources to procure the all-important skills necessary to switch careers is easier than ever.

-Take advantage of your network – It’s not what you know, it’s who you know.
+It’s not what you know, it’s who you know.
 Something many of us have heard in life, and in many ways, there is truth to it.
 This can be equal parts frustrating and useful as it will depend entirely on your network or whether you have a network at all!

 Although not essential, if you are able, use every resource at your disposal to achieve your goal of switching careers, and this includes the people around you: close friends, professional connections, even mild acquaintances… there is no harm in asking and the very worst you’re going to hear is a ‘no’.